-Get your pitch team ready for 2015
+Get your pitch team ready

 The chances are that you operate in a competitive market, so it’s vital to do everything you can to give your sales and marketing team all the resources they need to win new business.
 One area that is often not given enough attention is the sales pitch.